JohnnySlagle/qlImageSize/README.md

-# Homebrew did not accept my pull request, they think this is under 20 stars and not a good plugin used by many people.I will not pull a request to Homebrew any more(It means you can not install via Homebrew)!
-If you neeed this, please use Manually install.
+# Homebrew did not accept my pull request, they think this is under 50 stars and they have no interest in accepting it!
+I will not pull a request to Homebrew any more(It means you can not install via Homebrew)!
+If you neeed this, please use manually install.

 # qlImageSize